Vocal and Physical Presence: How they Can Help HR Leaders Improve Psychological Safety In The Workplace

 Be the calming and stabilising force their people so desperately need during uncertain times.

-Demystifying Vocal and Executive Presence
+Demystifying Vocal and Physical Presence

 For HR Leaders, Chief People Officers, and Talent Development Professionals, understanding - and helping their people understand - these forms of presence is not just insightful — it's indispensable.